-The State of Connecticut, Department of Energy and Environmental Protection (DEEP), Bureau of Natural Resources, Fisheries Division operates the Burlington State Fish Hatchery.
+The Department of Energy and Environmental Protection, Bureau of Natural Resources, Fisheries Division operates the Burlington State Fish Hatchery.
 The state's oldest hatchery, Burlington was constructed in 1923.
 Artesian wells and nearby streams provide all of the water necessary for the operation thereby keeping the electrical needs at a minimum and making this the State of Connecticut's most cost effective facility.
 Being near the top of the watershed ensures that land development will have little impact on its future operation.
 The hatchery produces Brook Trout, Brown Trout, Kokanee Salmon and Rainbow Trout for Fisheries Management Programs.

-The Burlington State Fish Hatchery currently has multiple openings for Seasonal Resource Assistants.
+The Burlington State Fish Hatchery currently has six (6) openings for Seasonal Resource Assistants.
 The positions are located at 34 Belden Rd, Burlington, CT 06013.

-Pay Rate: Pay rate varies from $12.00 to $14.00 per hour depending on education and experience.
+Pay Rate: Pay rate varies from $10.10 to $12.00 per hour depending on education and experience.
 There are no benefits or paid holidays.

 The duration of these positions is six (6) months.

 The positions are Monday – Friday, 7:00 AM – 3:30 PM.
 There are no benefits for these positions.